Construction Project Management

 This one-year program will provide specialized and practical training in construction project management for graduates of diploma and degree programs in construction-related fields.
 In addition to core skills in contract administration, quality management, value engineering, project planning, scheduling and risk management, students will gain knowledge in softer skills related to leadership, communication and negotiation.
 Learning will be enhanced through the use of case studies, group work and the submission of a final comprehensive project.

 This program is available to be taken on a full-time or part-time basis.
-Courses are scheduled in the late afternoon and early evening to facilitate students who wish to take the program on a part-time basis while currently employed.
-Courses may also be scheduled to be delivered on Saturdays.
-Admission is available in both September and January.
+Courses are typically scheduled to be delivered in the afternoon and evening hours.

 Courses are delivered at the Waterloo Campus, 108 University Ave., Waterloo, ON N2J2W2.
 Occasionally, evening courses may be delivered at the Doon Campus, 299 Doon Valley Drive, Kitchener, ON N2G 4M4.